The Best Vegetarian and Vegan Cookbooks- Meat free recipes

 Bosh! by Henry Firth and Ian Theasby

-Really satisfying recipes, full of flavour.
+Really satisfying vegan recipes, all full of flavour.
 These do require some prep time but really are worth it.
 Great for a weekend feast- these recipes really feel like an event so get your ingredients in and enjoy.

 Recommended recipes-rich & creamy lasagne, Pettigrew’s paella, and the delicious sweet pepper fajitas recipe.

 Veg by Hugh Fearnley Whittingstall:

 A golden oldie with more than 200 recipes to suit all occasions.
 A great range of different types of food.
 Clear, easy to follow and make recipes.

-Recommended Recipes: kale and mushroom lasagne, macaroni peas, chestnut and sage soup.
+Recommended Recipes– kale and mushroom lasagne, macaroni peas; chestnut and sage soup; kale and mushroom lasagne; macaroni peas, chestnut and sage soup.

 Special mention to these books which are not exclusively vegetarian, Meat does feature, BUT there are a number of great vegetarian recipes within the books.

 Jerusalem by Ottolenghi & Tamimi:

 For the more experienced cook, this book has a large section of meat free recipes and vegetable based dishes influenced by the city of Jerusalem.

 Lose Weight For Good & Fresh Start by Tom Kerridge: